dribdat/dribdat/README.md

 The Dribdat project can be deployed to any server capable of serving [Python](https://python.org) applications, and is set up for fast deployment using [Ansible or Docker](https://dribdat.cc/deploy).
 The first user that registers becomes an admin, so don't delay!

-If you would like to run dribdat on any other cloud or local machine, there are additional instructions in the [Deployment guide](https://docs.dribdat.cc/deploy).
+If you would like to run this application on any other cloud or local machine, there are additional instructions in the [Deployment guide](https://docs.dribdat.cc/deploy).
 Information on contributing and extending the code can be found in the [Contributors guide](https://docs.dribdat.cc/contribute), which includes API documentation, and other details.

 See also **[backboard](https://github.com/dribdat/backboard)**: a responsive, modern alternative frontend, and our **[dridbot](https://github.com/dribdat/dridbot)** chat client.
 Both demonstrate reuse of the dribdat API.